SPIRIT OF DUNKIRK

 England sent over everything and anything that could float: warships, commercial vessels, fishing boats, sailing boats, barges and "little ships" that had never before been more than a few miles off the coast.
 Under continual aerial attack, more than 340,000 allied soldiers, including 120,000 French and a few thousand Belgian soldiers were evacuated through Dunkirk, and about a third of the soldiers left from the beaches.
 40,000 soldiers were left behind and taken prisoner.
 Most of them belonged to the divisions in charge of slowing down Germany's advance, a crucial element in the operation's success.

 This glorious moment in the Second World War has inspired many filmmakers and writers.
 As early as 1949, Robert Merle published "Weekend at Zuydcoote" which won the Prix Goncourt.
-Henri Verneuil took this novel as the inspiration for his 1964 film, "Weekend at Dunkirk", and there's a new film by Christopher Nolan coming out soon, called "Dunkirk".
+Henri Verneuil took this novel as the inspiration for his 1964 film, "Weekend at Dunkirk", and there's a new film by Christopher Nolan, released in 2017, called "Dunkirk".

 More than a century later, you can hunt down the traces of this unique episode in history at a great number of sites and exhibitions.

 Imagine being a pilot in the RAF during Wold War II and experience a thrilling flight over the city of Dunkirk.
-Prepare yourself to relive Operation Dynamo on board a light aircraft.Know More ?
+Prepare yourself to relive Operation Dynamo on board a light aircraft.Read more ?